iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Good idea, flawed execution.
 A person who tests positive must input a PIN that they receive from a state contact tracer to report their illness.
 This works great as long as the contact tracing is performed properly.
 Personal experience: my wife tested positive, did not hear from a contract tracer, never received a PIN.
 At no point did the app indicate that I had been exposed, even though I share a home with someone who tested positive.
 This may be an isolated case, but I've lost confidence.<br> :date: __2020-11-20 01:38:46__

-> I'm gonna keep it on my phone, but i was with someone who tested positive and the app didn't catch it, so I'm pretty sure it's useless.<br> :date: __2020-11-09 21:35:18__

-> Rating based on alert function rather than any more independent function or utility.<br> :date: __2020-11-07 23:00:14__

 #### 2-star reviews